 Personally, I’ve found that it helps to mix two things.
 Sometimes I’ll stay deep inside, and then only move in and out a little, so the depth is maintained.

 And then I’ll almost totally withdraw, only moving my penis head in and out very slowly.
-I might then do 5 or 6 very slow shallow thrusts, followed by a very slow and deep thrust.
+I might then do a few very slow shallow thrusts, followed by a very slow and deep thrust.

 18. Refocus yourself physically